puzz00/active-directory-introduction/active-directory-introduction.md

 >If we want to force a specific computer to update its GPO settings - we can use `gpudate /force` from a powershell session on the computer itself

 ![gpo10](images/30.png)

+## Active Directory Rights and Privileges

+Rights and privileges are used in AD along with permissions as a major part of its security.
+There are differences between these terms.

+- Permissions relate to what level of access users and systems have to objects such as files, directories and registry keys | examples of permissions are Read, Write, Modify and Full Control along with Execute for programs and List Folder Contents for directories
+- Rights are the fundamental actions or operations a user can perform on a computer or network such as logging on, shutting down, changing the system time and backing up files or directories
+- Privileges relate to what *specific* actions a user can perform which are not normally allowed for standard users such as debugging programs, loading device drivers and changing system configuration settings - we can see them as *special rights*

+In short and simplified, we can see *permissions* as being rules relating to what users can do with files and directories | *rights* as being broad rules which determine what users can do with computers and *privileges* as being special rights which let users do more specific actions on computers.

+### Built-In Security Groups

+It is a common security vulnerability in AD environments that users have been given too many *rights* and or *privileges* and *permissions*

+One way in which this can occur is via membership of built-in security groups which give their members powerful rights and privileges.

+Access to the following groups needs to be very carefully managed since attackers who pwn users in them can use the rights and privileges granted by the group memberships.

+#### Account Operators

+Members of this group can create and modify most types of accounts including users, local groups and global groups

+#### Administrators

+On a local host members of this group have complete access to the machine - if a user is in this group on a *domain controller* they have complete access to the entire domain.

+#### Backup Operators

+Members of this group can back up and restore files and directories on local systems.
+They can also log onto domain controllers locally and create shadow copies of the Security Accounts Manager database and the NT Directory Services database.
+These are highly sensitive databases from which lots of confidential data can be looted if they are accessed.

+>[!NOTE]
+>The SAM database assists with managing users on local machines whilst the NTDS database manages and stores data relating to an active directory environment

+#### DnsAdmins

+Members of this group have access to DNS information for the network.

+#### Domain Admins

+A very powerful group - members have full administrative access to the *entire* domain - they are local admin on *all* domain joined machines.

+#### Enterprise Admins

+This is another very powerful group - members have administrative privileges across the entire *forest* - this includes *all* the domains in the forest.

+#### Event Log Readers

+Members of this group have *read* access to event logs on computers - this group is created when a host is promoted to be a domain controller.

+>[!NOTE]
+>Members of the *event log readers* group cannot modify, delete or clear event logs - being able to read them is a security risk in and of itself however so they need to be closely controlled and monitored

+#### Print Operators

+Members of this group can log onto domain controllers locally.
+This could be abused if an attacker pwns a user in this group and loads a malicious driver to elevate their privileges in the domain.

+#### Remote Desktop Users

+Members of this group can remotely access hosts via the Remote Desktop Protocol.

+#### Server Operators

+This group by default contains no members.
+It exists only on domain controllers and if a member is added to it they are able to modify services, access SMB shares and backup files on domain controllers.

+### User Rights Assignment

+>[!IMPORTANT]
+>Whilst the term *Rights* is used in the name - in reality this concept refers to the assignment of *privileges* to users in that they determine what *special actions* users can perform

+Users in a domain can have various *privileges* assigned to them via group memberships and Group Policy Objects.
+The concept of *User Rights Assignment* refers to this granting of different system level privileges.

+Some example privileges which are sort out by attackers once they have gained a foothold in an active directory environment are given below.

+- SeBackupPrivilege | a user with this privilege can create system backups - they can bypass file and directory Access Contol Lists and potentially therefore obtain copies of sensitive system files
+- SeRestorePrivilege | as for the SeBackupPrivilege
+- SeDebugPrivilege | a user with this privilege can adjust the memory of a process - in this way an attacker could use a tool such as *mimikatz* to read the memory space of the Local System Authority Subsystem Service and access credenitals stored there | they can also inject malicious code into running processes
+- SeImpersonatePrivilege | a user with this privilege can impersonate the security context of a privileged account such as NT AUTHORITY\SYSTEM | this means they can access data which is restricted to the higher privileged user and perform administrative actions
+- SeTakeOwnershipPrivilege | users with this privilege can take ownership of objects in the system - this means they can delete or modify files, directories or registry keys which they do not have explicit access to | attackers can abuse this privilege to modify security settings
+- SeAssignPrimaryTokenPrivilege | a user can effectively use this privilege to take on the security context of another user - this is because they can replace the access token of a process with a different token | attackers can abuse this privilege to escalate their privileges by impersonating other users

+It needs to be noted that whilst the above mentioned privileges are very useful for attackers in their post exploitation activities - they are not the only privileges which can cause security issues.

+Unintended security vulnerabilities can be caused by the assignment of seemingly innocent privileges to users.
+An example of this would be if an attacker were to get *write access* to a GPO which applies to an OU which contains a user under their control - the attacker in this case would be able to assign privileges to the OU and therefore the pwned user via a tool such as [SharpGPOAbuse](https://github.com/FSecureLABS/SharpGPOAbuse)

+In summary - attackers can and do take advantage of rights, privileges and permissions within AD environments to elevate their privileges, loot confidential data and gain persistence to compromised systems.